What's new in the Microsoft Intune - previous months

 Updates to certificate configuration

 When creating a SCEP certificate profile, for Subject name format, the Custom option is available for iOS, Android, and Windows devices.
 Before this update, the Custom field was available for iOS devices only.
-For more information, see How to create a SCEP certificate profile.
+For more information, see Create a SCEP certificate profile.

 When creating a PKCS certificate profile, for Subject alternative name, the Custom Azure AD attribute is available.
 The Department option is available when you select Custom Azure AD attribute.
 For more information, see How to create a PKCS certificate profile.

 Configure multiple apps that can run when an Android device is in kiosk mode